University of Missouri - Columbia Archives

 6-2.
 Transferring.
 Two methods are used to transfer departmental or office records to the University Archives: (1) periodic transfer of departmental or office records housed at the Records Center to Archives custody and (2) physical transfer of records from the originating department or office directly to Archives custody

 6-2-2.
-Automatic transfers are conducted according to records disposition schedules and a quarterly review of records by Archives staff (see Policy # 3, Quarterly Review of Records).
-Records transferred from departmental custody to the Archives through the Records Center are documented by the Records Management Department's Certificate of Disposition Form.
+Automatic transfers are conducted according to records disposition schedules and an annual review of records by Archives staff (see Policy #3, Annual Review of Records).
+For many years, records transferred from departmental custody to the Archives through the Records Center were documented by a paper Records Management Department's Certificate of Disposition Form.
 See examples of a University Records Retention Schedule and a Certificate of Disposition at the end of this policy statement.

 6-2-3.
-When departments/offices have physical custody of records they wish to transfer to the Archives, copies of Form UM 34A should be provided, as well as assistance in properly completing them.
-The department/office should be instructed to notify the Archives when the materials are ready for transfer to the Archives so that pickup and delivery of the materials by Archives staff or by the Records Center van (usually the latter) can be arranged (see Policy #11, Records Center Procedures).
-The materials and completed Form 34A are delivered to the Archives in Lewis Hall facility for accessioning.
+When departments/offices have physical custody of records they wish to transfer to the Archives, a record of the transfer should be documented by correspondence or, if requested by an originating office, with a Form UM 34A .
+The department/office should be instructed to notify the Archives when the materials are ready for transfer to the Archives so that pickup and delivery of the materials by Archives staff or by the Records Center can be arranged (see Policy #11, Records Center Procedures).
+The materials and any completed Form 34A are delivered to the Archives for accessioning.

 6-3.
 Accessioning.
 All records and materials transferred to the University Archives, whether by Records Center transfer or by office transfer, must be recorded in the Accession Register and assigned an accession number.

 6-3-1.
-Each accession entry should include the newly appointed accession number; the date of accessioning; the C or UW designation; an I, S, or A designation to indicate if the finding aid prepared for the collection is an inventory, summary, or the new collection is an addition to an existing collection; the name of the originating department/office or the name of the private donor; a brief description of the items received; the size of the collection in cubic feet; the date of the records; and the classification number assigned to the records.
+Each accession entry should include the newly appointed accession number; the date of accessioning; the C or UW designation; an S or A designation to indicate if the finding aid prepared for the collection is a summary or the new collection is an addition to an existing collection; the name of the originating department/office or the name of the private donor; a brief description of the items received; the size of the collection in cubic feet; the date of the records; and the classification number assigned to the records.
 (See Policy #4, Classification of Records)

-6-5.
+6-4.
 Kardex Control Cards.
-A card should be made for the Kardex file for all newly accessioned records.
-Cards should include as much information from form UM 34A as possible, including accession number and date, collection number, department of origin, volume and description of the material, and storage location.
-In cases where very little descriptive information has been entered on the transfer form, it may be necessary to briefly examine the box contents to obtain information for a description.
+An electronic Kardex Card should be made for all newly accessioned records.
+Cards should include as much information about the records as possible, including accession number and date, collection number, department of origin, volume and description of the material, and storage location.
+It may be necessary to briefly examine the box contents to obtain information for a description.
 (See Policy #6, Description of Archival Records, Section 6-2, for more information on Kardex control cards)

-6-6-1.
-Storage at Lewis and Clark.
-For record storage in the Lewis and Clark storage facility, refer to the Shelf List Register to locate available storage space for the collection.
+6-5-1.
+Storage in Ellis Library.
+For record storage in Ellis Library, refer to the electronic Shelf List Register to locate available storage space for the collection.
 If the collection contains more than one box or item, try to arrange for the boxes or items to be located in close proximity to each other.
-Records and legal documents of the administration of the University and other records of great historical or legal significance as well as very small collections of memorabilia, personal papers, and odd or oversized records are normally located in Vault B3A.
-The shelf list is arranged to show the contents of each shelf of each of the hallway cabinets and each shelf of each bay or cabinet within the vaults.
-A small box in the corner of each shelf description block indicates how much available space remains on that shelf.
-When a shelf location has been decided upon, pencil in the collection number of the box, the box or item size (1 c.f., 1/3 c.f., 1/6 c.f., or oversized and item number (box 1, pkg.
-2)) in the shelf block and change the number in the small box to indicate the remaining space on the shelf.
+The shelf list is arranged to show the contents of each shelf of each shelving unit.
+When a shelf location has been decided upon, enter the collection number of the box, the box or item size (1 c.f., 1/3 c.f., 1/6 c.f., or oversized and item number (box 1, pkg.
+2)) in the register.

-6-6-1-3.
-When a small number of items are sent to the Archives as a donation and retained in the Archives, rarely is it deemed necessary to complete a transfer form, UM 34A.
-The donor's letter accompanying the items, noting the donation and the donor, and the signed donation form is placed in the Donor Correspondence File and the materials are accessioned in the same manner as other collections.
+6-5-1-2.
+When a small number of items are sent to the Archives as a donation and retained in the Archives, rarely is it deemed necessary to complete a transfer form.
+The donor's correspondence accompanying the items and the signed donation form, if completed, are placed in the Donor Correspondence File and the materials are accessioned in the same manner as other collections.

-6-6-2-3.
-When the Records Center has found storage locations for the boxes, they will return a copy of the transfer form to the Archives with the location number of each box written on the form.
-These location numbers must be recorded on the control card and on the Web finding aid.
-After the location numbers have been recorded, this copy of the transfer form is filed in the Transfer of Records to Archives Notebook, replacing the previously retained copy of the form, which is then returned by campus mail to the originating unit (this 3rd copy does not include the final location codes).
+6-5-2-2.
+When the Records Center has found storage locations for the boxes, they will return a copy of the transfer form to the Archives with the new location number.
+These location numbers must be recorded on the Kardex card and on the Web finding aid.
+After the location numbers have been recorded, this the transfer form is to be filed on the appropriate Archives' server or current electronic storage option.

-6-7.
+6-6.
 Web Finding Aid.
-All new collections accessioned by the Archives must have a presence on the Archives Web site.
+All new collections accessioned by the Archives must have a presence on the Archives web site.
 (See Policy #6, Description of Archival Records, and Policy #8, Archival Finding Aids, for more information on the creation of archival finding aids)

-6-10.
+6-9.
 Records Center Location Translation.
-The Records Center's previous numbering system utilized an A as a prefix to the location numbers.
+[Obsolete, of historical interest only.]
+The LeMone Boulevard Records Center's original numbering system utilized an A as a prefix to the location numbers.
 Most of the Archives records have been updated to the new system, although occasionally a number from the old system will surface and translation is required.
 More often, University departmental records will reflect the old system, and they too need to be updated in order to be accessed.
-A notebook labeled Records Center Location Numbers Conversion is located in the second drawer of the file cabinet located in 725 Lewis Hall.
+A notebook labeled Records Center Location Numbers Conversion is located in the second drawer of the administrative office of the Archives.
 This notebook lists the old A number, the corresponding new location number, and a description of the box it has been assigned to.
 Translation is a quick and easy process.

 Return to the Table of Contents